NERBLER09/Exploding-Kittens-In-Electron/readme.md

 ## Running
 To run this Electron app you'll need [Node]("https://nodejs.org) and [Electron]("https://electronjs.org")

-If you want to package the app simple run: `npm run package`

 Once you have cloned the repo simply run these commands:

 ```